stevenewsted/openshift-home-lab/README.md

 mkdir ~/ocp/VMs
 mkdir ~/ISOs
 ```
-These can be anywhere, but the examples here correlate to the default configuration in the `envs.sh` configuration.
+These can be anywhere, but the examples here correlate to the default configuration in the `env.sh` configuration.

 ### 3. Edit hosts file